Digital Marketing

 CPC refers to the amount of money you pay for each click on your ad.
 CPA, on the other hand, measures how much it costs you to acquire a new customer through your ad campaign.
 Both of these metrics are important in determining the effectiveness of your advertising strategy.

-Your CVR measures how many people completed an action after clicking on an ad such as filling out a form or making a purchase.
+CTR measures those who clicked on your ads out of all who saw them.
+This metric can help you understand how well-optimized your ad copy and visuals are.
+Your CVR measures how many people completed an action after clicking on an ad, such as filling out a form or purchasing.
 This metric is particularly important because it directly ties back to revenue generation.

-Return on ad spend (ROAS)
+Return on Ad Spend (ROAS)

 A high ROAS indicates that you’re getting a good return on investment from your advertising budget.
-If your ROAS is low, it may indicate that you need to adjust your targeting or ad messaging to improve performance.
+If your ROAS is low, it may suggest that you need to adjust your targeting or ad messaging to improve performance.

-By tracking these key metrics, you can ensure that your paid advertising efforts are effective and efficient.
+By tracking these key metrics, you can ensure that your paid advertising efforts are practical and efficient.
 It’s important to continually optimize your advertising strategy based on these metrics to maximize ROI and drive business growth.

 SEO Metrics